kondasoft/shopify-flutter-mobile-app/README.md

 Flutter is an open-source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.
 [Learn more](https://flutter.dev/)

 ## Get started
 A detailed guide will be provided soon.
+Meanwhile, if you have any inquiries, please [let us know](https://github.com/kondasoft/shopify-flutter-mobile-app/issues)

 ## Have questions?
 Please open an [issue](https://github.com/kondasoft/shopify-flutter-mobile-app/issues) or visit our website: